gdotgordon/laff/README.md

 Here is a more-specific roadmap of the packages:

 ### *api* package
 Contains the HTTP handlers for the various endpoints.
 Primary responsibility is to unmarshal incoming requests, convert them to Go objects, and pass them off to the service layer, get the responses back from the service layer, convert any errors (or not) to appropriate HTTP status codes and send them back to the HTTP layer.
-Note the external package `tollbooth` rate limiter is applied here.
+Note the external package `tollbooth` rate limiter is applied here as a middleware layer.

 ### *service* package
 The service implements the Laff service and is decoupled from the actual HTTP.
 It provides a public API to get a joke, plus it implements internal methods to fetch from the name and joke services, as well as implementing a cache on top of those two services.

-## Architecture, Optimizations and Assumptions
+## Architecture and Optimizations
 There is one service method `Joke()` that handles the user requests.
 There is an internal method to fetch the name via HTTP, and another one to fetch a joke, plugging in the retrieved name.
 The `Joke()` method can use those directly when needed, but an important feature of the architecture is the name and joke caches.

 ### Caches